 A concussion is, like a traumatic brain injury, a bump/blow/strike to the head that results in a change in brain functioning.
 They’re often considered “mild” TBI because they’re not life threatening.
 However, the key phrase one should focus on here is “change in brain function.”
 Concussions can cause serious changes the brain, even after just one.
 After multiple, it becomes much more serious.

 They’re pretty prevalent, too.
 It is estimated that between 1.7-3.8 million concussions related to sports/recreation occur each year.
 The CDC reports that each year, 283,000 children visit the ER each year in the US for concussion related injuries.
-It is also estimated that concussions are underreported by HALF (5 in every 10).
+It is also estimated that people underreport concussions by HALF (5 in every 10).
 HALF!

 Concussions can have serious consequences if not treated.
 Don’t believe me?
 Let’s ask the experts.